East Hagbourne: Transport

 Thames Travel route 94 serves East Hagbourne from Mondays to Fridays, linking the village with Didcot town and with Didcot Parkway railway station.
 Buses run mostly once an hour, with a half-hourly service in the evening peak.
 There is no Saturday or Sunday service.

 Events

 In 1996, 1999, 2003 and 2004 East Hagbourne was awarded the title of Best Kept Village in Oxfordshire.
-In 2009 the village was one of nine UK finalists in the Royal Horticultural Society’s Britain in Bloom competition.
+In 2009 the village was one of nine UK finalists in the Royal Horticultural Society's Britain in Bloom competition.
 The village holds several events each year.
 These include an annual fun run on the May Day bank holiday, typically of 4+1/2 mi to 5+1/2 mi, which involves a run around the surrounding area, including the villages of Blewbury and Upton.
 There is an annual "scarecrow trail", a village fête and, in August, a duck race on Hacca's Brook.
 In recent years a Mummers Play has toured the village in December.

+The annual scarecrow festival has been held in the village since 2005, raising money for charity.